 ---|---|---|

-Pet (Alter) Quality | USD$850+ | (some breeders charge more for females due to the fact that spaying costs more than neutering, also some breeders will charge more for rare or non-traditional color patterns, like Torties , Creams, Lilacs and Flames) |
+Pet (Alter) Quality | USD$850+ | (some breeders charge more for females because spaying costs more than neutering, also some breeders will charge more for rare or non-traditional color patterns, like Torties, Creams, Lilacs, and Flames) |

-Show (Alter) Quality | USD$1200- USD $2300+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows, but is spayed or neutered. |
+Show (Alter) Quality | USD$1200- USD $2300+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows but is spayed or neutered. |

 Breeder Quality | USD$1500- USD $2500+ | This is a Ragdoll cat that is fit for breeding and should also have been tested to be free of genetic diseases. |

-Show/Breeder Quality | USD$2300- USD $2700+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows, and is also fit for breeding. |
+Show/Breeder Quality | USD$2300- USD $2700+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows and is also fit for breeding. |

-Cost of a Pet Over their Lifespan
+Cost of a Pet Over Their Lifespan

-Owning a pet has many factors such as food, veterinarian visits, pet insurance, grooming their long hair, and related expenses of owning a cat.
+Owning a pet has many factors, such as food, veterinarian visits, pet insurance, grooming their long hair, and related expenses of owning a cat.

-60 FAQs About Ragdoll Cats!
+65+ FAQs About Ragdoll Cats!

 We've prepared a list of the most commonly asked questions about Ragdoll cat facts.
 We hope you find the answers you need right here: